 The Geraldton Wax Flower

-A native shrub growing to around 2m, Chamelaucium uncinatum is tcommonly called the Geraldton Wax flower.
-However the varieties offered for sale and grown in Australian gardens are generally hybrids with improved vigour and larger flowers.
+A native shrub growing to around 2m, Chamelaucium uncinatum is commonly called the Geraldton Wax flower.
+However, the varieties offered for sale and grown in Australian gardens are generally hybrids with improved vigour and larger flowers.

 With over 30 Chamelaucium species, hybridization has produced some of the best-cut flowers available, and in the garden, they can be easy care plants.
 As cut flowers, they are Australia’s leading commercial wildflower.